antur123/random-nant-task/README.md

 random-nant-task
 ================

 This is an implementation of a Random task for NAnt.
-By calling this task from NAnt a random number is obtained.
+By calling this task from NAnt a random string is obtained.

 Usage
 -----